 - measure the students' skills and academic levels in Mathematics areas,

 - decide the best possible Math program for each student,

 - and suggest any additional Math courses for students for picking up in any weaker topics.

-For more information about the COMPASS testing, refer to: http://www.act.org/compass/student/index.html
+For more information about testing, refer to: http://www.act.org/compass/student/index.html

 COMPASS Math Placement Test - The Test Topics, the Questions, and the Test Duration

-Likewise, the COMPASS Reading and Writing tests, the COMPASS Math test is also conducted as a placement test and as a diagnostic test.
-The COMPASS Math placement test focuses on measuring the college-readiness for college-level Math programs, with the help of the five tests included in it from various Math topics.
+Like the Reading and Writing tests, the Math test is also conducted as a placement test and as a diagnostic test.
+The exam focuses on measuring the college-readiness for college-level Math programs, with the help of the five tests included in it from various Math topics.
 Each of these tests comprises of multiple-choice questions.